MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 ### Network requirements

-1.5 MB/s is the suggested bandwidth for optimal performance of Microsoft Remote Assist.
-Though interactive audio/video calls may be supported in environments with reduced bandwidth, you may experience HoloLens feature degradation, limiting the user experience.
+1.5 MB/s is the recommended bandwidth for optimal performance of Microsoft Remote Assist.
+Though audio/video calls may be possible in environments with reduced bandwidth, you may experience HoloLens feature degradation, limiting the user experience.
 To test your company’s network bandwidth, we suggest following the steps outlined below:

    1. Have a mobile Teams user (iOS or Android) video call a desktop Teams user.
    2. Once the video call has been successfully connected between user 1 and 2, add another separate video call between a 3rd and 4th user, and another for a 5th and 6th user.